thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 ## Work Experience

-Currently, I am working as a Graduate Research Assistant at the National Center for Supercomputing Applications.
-I am responsible for automating machine learning models using Python for genomics study.
+Currently, I am working as a [Graduate Research Assistant at the National Center for Supercomputing Applications](https://www.ncsa.illinois.edu/people/staff-directory/?contact=tkyaw2).
+I am responsible for making biostatistics models and data visualizations for genomics studies.
 Additionally, I am serving as the Lead Graduate Teaching Assistant (BDI 513: Data Storytelling) at Gies College of Business.

-In the past, I've also served as a graudate Teaching Assistant for [CS 547: Deep Learning](https://publish.illinois.edu/r-sowers/ie534-cs-547-fall-2022/) and [IE 532: Integer Programming](https://ise.illinois.edu/undergraduate/courses/ie511) courses at Grainger College of Engineering.
+In the past, I've also served as a Graduate Teaching Assistant for [CS 547: Deep Learning](https://publish.illinois.edu/r-sowers/ie534-cs-547-fall-2022/) and [IE 532: Integer Programming](https://ise.illinois.edu/undergraduate/courses/ie511) courses at Grainger College of Engineering.
 In my undergrad as well, I was a TA for the CS and the math department.
 Also, I was an undergrad research assistant at the [HiMER Lab](https://himer.lab.asu.edu/).

 ## Projects & Research Experiences